 Many companies wait until only a few candidates remain or even when the ultimate candidate is chosen to check candidate references, but these companies are missing an opportunity to get crucial data on the candidates they are considering.

 Worse still, some hiring decisions makers only check references when they have a “gut feeling” that it is necessary, introducing personal or even discriminatory bias into the hiring process.
 [Learn More: Legal issues of reference checking]

-How to Structure Your Hiring Process Reference Check
+How to Structure Your Reference Check Procedure

 As long as all candidate references are checked systematically, effectively and equally, then your reference checking process is working the way it should.